wwarthen/RomWBW/ReadMe.txt

 in the long term because you cannot save data across power cycles.
 They are also constrained by limited space.

-If your system has working disk devices, then you should notice some drive letters assigned at startup.
-The specific drive letters assigned will depend on your system configuration.
-Note that there must be media installed in IDE, CF, SD interfaces in order for drive letters to be assigned at boot.
+The systems supported by RomWBW all have the ability to use persistent disk media.
+I am referring to all kinds of disk devices including floppy drives, hard disks, CF Cards, and SD Cards.
+Some systems have disk interfaces built-in, while others will require add-in cards.
+You will need to refer to the documentation for your system.

+In the RomWBW bootup messages, you will see hardware discovery messages.
+If you have a disk drive interface, you should see messages listing device types like FD:, IDE:, PPIDE:, SD:.
+Additionally, you will see messages indicating the media that has been found on the interfaces.
+As an example, here are the messages you might see if you have an IDE interface in your system with a single CF Card inserted in the primary side of the interface:

+    IDE: IO=0x80 MODE=MK4
+    IDE0: 8-BIT LBA BLOCKS=0x00773800 SIZE=3815MB
+    IDE1: NO MEDIA

+The messages you see will vary depending on your hardware and the media you have installed.
+But, they will all have the same general format as the example above.

+Once your your system has working disk devices, you can boot an operating system and the operating system will have access to the media.
+At the boot loader prompt, select either either CP/M 2.2 or Z-System to boot from ROM.
+As the operating system starts up, you should see a list of drive letters assigned to the disk media you have installed.
+Here is an example of this:

+    Configuring Drives...

+       A:=MD1:0
+       B:=MD0:0
+       C:=IDE0:0
+       D:=IDE0:1

+You will probably see mroe drive letters than this.
+The drive letter assignment process is described in more detail later in this document.
+Be aware that RomWBW will only assign drive letters to disk interfaces that actually have media in them.
+If you do not see drive letters assigned as expected, refer to the prior system boot messages to ensure media has been detected in the interface.
+Actually, there is one exception to this rule: floppy drives will be assigned a drive letter regardless of whether there is any media inserted at boot.

+Notice how each drive letter refers back to a specific disk hardware interface like IDE0.
+This is important as it is telling you what each drive letter refers to.
+Also notice that mass storage disks (like IDE) will normally have multiple drive letters assigned.
+The extra drive letters refer to additional “slices” on the disk.
+The concept of slices is also explained later in this document.

+Once you are seeing drive letters referring to your disk media, you can follow the instructions below to begin using the disk media with the operating system.
+Your disk media must be initialized prior to be used.
+There are two ways to initialize your media for use.

+You can initialize the media in-place using your RomWBW system.
+This process is described below under Disk Initialization.
+In this scenario, you will need to subsequently copy any files you want to use onto the newly initialized disk.

+Alternatively, you can use your modern Windows, Linux, or Mac computer to copy a disk image onto the disk media.
+RomWBW comes with a variety of disk images that are ready to use and have a much more complete set of files than you will find on the ROM disk.
+This process is covered below under Disk Images.

+Disk Initialization

 To use a disk device, you will need to initialize the directory of the filesystem.
-This is done using the CLRDIR application.
+On RomWBW, the initialization is done using the CLRDIR application.
 For example if your C: drive has been assigned to a storage device, you would use CLRDIR C: to initialize C: and prepare it hold files.
 Note that CLRDIR will prompt you for confirmation and you must respond with a capital ‘Y’ to confirm.
 Once CLDIR has completed, you can copy files onto the drive, for example COPY *.* C:.
+Be very careful to pay attention to your drive letter assignments prior to running CLRDIR to avoid accidentally wiping out a filesystem that has data on it.

+Running CLRDIR on a disk device is roughly equivalent to running FORMAT on MS-DOS.
+Note that unlike MS-DOS you do not partition your mass storage device.
+CP/M knows nothing about disk partitions.
+You may notice a partitioning application on your ROM disk (FDISK80), but this is strictly for an advanced technique of adding an MS-DOS FAT filesystem to your media in addition to the CP/M area.
+Do not use FDISK80 unless you are specifically attempting to add an MS-DOS FAT filesystem to your media.

-If you are using a floppy drive, you will need to format your floppy disk prior to use.
+If you are using a floppy drive, you will need to physically format your floppy disk prior to use.
 This is only required for floppy disks, not hard disk, CF Cards, or SD Cards, etc. To format a floppy drive, you can use the interactive application FDU.
 FDU is not terribly user friendly, but is generally documented in the file “FDU.txt” found in the Doc directory of the distribution.
+It is not necessary to run CLRDIR on a floppy disk after physically formatting it – the directory is cleared as part of the formatting.

+Booting Disks

+Once you have initialized a disk device and copied your desired files onto it, you may want to boot directly to this disk device at startup.
+On CP/M filesystems, you must perform one additional step to make a disk bootable.
+Specifically, you need to place a copy of the oeoprating system on the system tracks of the disk.
+This is done using the SYSCOPY command.
+Let’s say you have prepared drive C: by initializing it with CLRDIR and copied some files onto it.
+You can now make C: bootable by running the following command:

+B>SYSCOPY C:=B:ZSYS.SYS

+This command means: copy the Z-System operating system onto the system tracks of drive C:.
+In this example, it is assumed that you have booted from ROM, so B: is the ROM disk drive.
+Additionally, this example assumes you want the Z-System operating system to be booted from C:.
+If you want CP/M 2.2 instead, you would replace B:ZSYS.SYS with B:CPM.SYS.
+Here is a full example of this process.

+    B>SYSCOPY C:=B:ZSYS.SYS

+    SYSCOPY v2.0 for RomWBW CP/M, 17-Feb-2020 (CP/M 2 Mode)
+    Copyright 2020, Wayne Warthen, GNU GPL v3

+    Transfer system image from B:ZSYS.SYS to C: (Y/N)?
+Y Reading image...
+Writing image...
+Done

+After successfully putting the operating system on the disk, you can restart your system.
+When you get to the boot loader, notice the line starting with “Disk:”.
+This line lists the disk devices that you can choose to boot directly.

+You will notice that you do not have an option to boot a drive letter here (like C:).
+This is because the operating system is not yet loaded.
+When you ran SYSCOPY previously, remember that C: was assigned to IDE0:0 which means device IDE0, slice 0.
+So, to boot the disk that you just setup with SYSCOPY, you would choose option 1.
+You will then be prompted for the slice on IDE0 that you want to boot.
+For now, just press enter to choose slice 0.
+Once you are familiar with slices, you can SYSCOPY and boot alternate slices.
+Here is what you would see when booting to a disk device:

+    MARK IV Boot Loader

+    ROM: (M)onitor (C)P/M (Z)-System (F)orth (B)ASIC (T)-BASIC (P)LAY (U)SER ROM
+    Disk: (0)MD1 (1)MD0 (2)IDE0 (3)IDE1

+    Boot Selection?
+2    Slice(0-9)[0]?

+    Booting Disk Unit 2, Slice 0...

+    Reading disk information...
+    Loc=D000 End=FE00 Ent=E600 Label=Unlabeled Drive

+    Loading...

+Following this, you would see the normal operating system startup messages.
+However, your operating system prompt will be A> and when you look at the drive letter assignments, you should see that A: has been assigned to the disk you selected to boot.

+If you receive the error message “Disk not bootable!”, you have either failed to properly run SYSCOPY on the target disk or you have selected the wrong disk/slice.

+Note that although MD1 (RAM disk) and MD0 (ROM disk) drives are listed in the Disk boot line, they are not currently “bootable” disks because they have no system tracks on them.
+Attempting to boot to one of them, will fail with a “Disk not bootable!” error message and return to the loader prompt.

 Disk Images